-The majority of the site can be rated as local importance (lower value) as the majority of the site comprises bare peat and is managed primarily for industrial peat production (NRA, 2009).
-Some of the marginal lands within the site boundary, containing remnant cutaway bog, woodland or grassland have been assessed as of local importance (higher value) in a local context.
-Parts of the cutaway bog are currently developing pioneer cutaway wetland habitats (poor fen, reed swamp, birch scrub).
-Another area within the centre of the site, on a gravel ridge, has developed a soft rush dominated poor fen with establishing birch (Betula pubescens) scrub.
+The majority of the site can be rated as local importance (lower value) (NRA, 2009) as the majority of the site comprises bare peat and was managed primarily for industrial peat production until 2019.
+Some of the marginal lands within the site boundary, containing remnant bog, cutover bog, woodland or dry heath have been assessed as of local importance (higher value) in a local context (NRA, 2009).
+Some small areas of the Lodge cutaway bog are beginning to develop pioneer cutaway wetland habitats (poor fen, reed swamp, birch scrub).